Once upon a time..

 There was a girl in my class who was always boasting about her reading accomplishments.
 She would proudly count her marbles out loud and comment on our meager collections, predicting her future victory.
 I didn’t like her because she had always picked on me for being awkward and dorky, so I decided that I was going to win just to spite her.

 Over the next few months, I went to the library nearly every weekend and checked out the maximum books they’d let me have – ten.
 I read everything I could get my hands on, including the entire series of both Nancy Drew and Hardy Boys.
 I diligently filled out the required ditto worksheet and got my mother to sign them, compiling them in a carefully guarded, secret stack.
 I let the girl continue to brag about her jar having the largest volume of marbles; I let her think she was going to win.
 Then, on the last week of school when the deadline hit for reading credit, I turned in my pile of book reports and collected my enormous bounty of marbles.

 I beat her by almost 200 books.
 She was so upset that she cried.

 The moral of the story is: if you pick on the nerd for being a nerd, she is going to outnerd you.
 (Actually, the moral of the story is probably that I’m a terrible person for relishing the time I made a seven year old girl cry, but after that…)

-And now I am an enthusiastic reader with an unquenchable thirst for non-fiction.
-I love books.
-I love the look of a vast library, I love their smell, I love the weight of them in my hands, I love the excitement of opening a new one, I gleefully anticipate the potential of those crisp pages.
+I feel that story is a very good representation of who I am today: nerdy, hungry, and pathologically spiteful.
+And — more relevant to the site I suppose — that I am an enthusiastic reader with an unquenchable thirst for non-fiction.
 In addition to my small personal library, I also have a Kindle that I carry around everywhere so I always have reading at my fingertips.

-…Plus I’ve been conditioned to believe that nerdery leads to delicous pizza, so now I’m like Pavlov’s dog for books.
+…Plus I’ve been conditioned to believe that nerdery leads to delicious pizza, so now I’m like Pavlov’s dog for books.